 - SQL Interface

 - SQL Drill-Through (which requires the SQL Interface)

-- Currency Conversion
+- · Currency Conversion

 - Application Programming Interface (API)

 - Spreadsheet Toolkit

-- · Web Gateway
+- Web Gateway

 - Objects

 - · Partitioning

+- Builder (a warehouse builder for AS/400)

 If you complete installation of DB2 OLAP Server and later want to install more add-on features, you must run the license program manually from a command prompt.
 Refer to "Enabling the DB2 OLAP Server License" for information on how to add features or users.